 The Future of Work and Disability

-The Future of Work and Disability project brought together a study group of fifteen people with lived experience of disabilities with researchers, artificial intelligence (AI) experts, data scientists, employment organizations and others engaged in the data ecosystem.
+The Future of Work and Disability project brought together a study group of fifteen people, many with lived experience of disabilities with researchers, artificial intelligence (AI) experts, data scientists, employment organizations and others engaged in the data ecosystem.
 The goal of the group was to understand and examine intersecting topics of AI, automation, standards and employment as they mainly relate to persons with disabilities.